hashicorp/terraform-provider-awscc/docs/resources/mwaa_environment.md

     "core.dags_folder": "{AIRFLOW_HOME}/dags"
 - `airflow_version` (String) Version of airflow to deploy to the environment.
 - `dag_s3_path` (String) Represents an S3 prefix relative to the root of an S3 bucket.
+- `endpoint_management` (String) Defines whether the VPC endpoints configured for the environment are created, and managed, by the customer or by Amazon MWAA.
 - `environment_class` (String) Templated configuration for airflow processes and backing infrastructure.
 - `execution_role_arn` (String) IAM role to be used by tasks.
 - `kms_key` (String) The identifier of the AWS Key Management Service (AWS KMS) customer master key (CMK) to use for MWAA data encryption.